What is a Stewardship Renewal?

 Our definition of Stewardship of Talent: Using my God-given abilities to strengthen the Church and help others, especially through parish ministries and activities.

 What kind of Talent commitments should I make?
-If you’re not involved in anything in our parish, now is the perfect opportunity to take a step forward.
-Check out our commitment card for a list of ministries.
+If you’re not actively involved in our parish, now is the perfect opportunity to take a step forward.
+Check out our commitment card for a list of groups.
 If you’re already involved, re-commit yourself to the important work you do.
 And if you feel God is calling you forward – sign up for something new!

 Stewardship of Treasure